Killed in action on 15.9.1942 at Krivi. Luutn. A. Kekkonen

 Despite these words, the numbers are crushing for Russians.
 Finnish casualties were 63 dead.
 Russians lost about 1800 men as killed in action; the number of wounded is difficult to know.

 After returning to service in 1943, my father was with 3.Pr in Salla in Northern Finland until beginning of June 1944, when the Soviets launched their strategic offensive against Finland, intending to push through Karelian Isthmus and capture Helsinki.
-The brigade was rushed to battle: two days of train travel, night and day, and then to frontline.
+The brigade was rushed to battle: two days of train travel, night and day, and then directly from train carriage to front-line.
 450 000 Russian troops were on attack, against initially 75 000 and finally 100 000 Finnish troops.

-My fater returned to service in just two weeks, because he could use his hand again and by now the army was really short of men, and the decisive battle of Tali-Ihantala was starting.
+My father returned to service in just two weeks, because he could use his hand again and by now the army was really short of men, and the decisive battle of Tali-Ihantala was starting.
 And 3.
-Pr was again thrown against huge odds, and again it held its lines, although at huge cost - at one point, all the officers in my father's company had been killed or wounded, so the company was commanded by a staff sergeant.
+Pr was again thrown against huge odds, and again it held its lines, although at high cost - at one point, all the officers in my father's company had been killed or wounded badly, so the company was commanded by a staff sergeant.